 Pricing Details: Purchased 3.5 grams for $27.00 at the SQDC in Montreal, Quebec, Canada. ($7.71/g)

 Visually speaking, this White Widow came out to be slightly below average.
-The container RH% came in at 45%, which is pretty low in opinion, so I did some re-hydration and brought it up to 58% using a Boveda pack.
-The first thing I noticed was that the trim felt like a machine trim, as the very dense nugs looked way too perfect and round.
-Size of the nugs was small to medium, nothing too exciting here.
-This weed looked like some classic White Widow, compact light green buds, with a coat of amber trichomes covering them (although I would usually expect a heavier sheet, I did see some glands intact which is always a plus).
+The container RH% came in at 45%, which is pretty low in my opinion, so I did some re-hydration and brought it up to 58% using a Boveda pack.
+I noticed that the trim felt like a machine trim, as the very dense nugs looked way too perfect and round.
+The size of the nugs was small to medium, nothing too exciting here.
+This weed looked like some classic White Widow, compact light green buds, with a coat of amber trichomes covering them (although I would usually expect a heavier sheet, I did see some glands intact, which is always a plus).

-Not much here unfortunately, when it comes to aroma and flavor I felt like this cultivar was missing something.
-Don’t get me wrong, sometimes simple is good, but personally I like something that excites the nostrils a little bit.
-All I got was woody scents with a really subtle floral touch, the aroma was muted.
+Unfortunately, when it comes to aroma and flavor, I felt like this cultivar was missing something.
+Don’t get me wrong, sometimes simple is good, but I like something that excites the nostrils a little bit.
+All I got was woody scents with a subtle floral touch; the aroma was muted.

-The White Widow strain was never really known to leave some intense flavors on the palate, so it wasn’t surprising to me that I really didn’t taste much.
-Just a touch of earthiness on the exhale, the smoke was fairly smooth though, and white ash is the best kind of ash, isn’t it?
+The White Widow strain was never really known to leave some intense flavors on the palate, so it wasn’t surprising that I didn’t taste much.
+Just a touch of earthiness on the exhale, the smoke was reasonably smooth, though, and white ash is the best kind of ash, isn’t it?

-Fun is the first word that comes to mind when I try to break down the effects that this White Widow gives off.
-It’s a little bit of a roller coaster ride, within the first 15 minutes, there’s a heavy cerebral effect that’s uplifting and energizing, awesome for doing some work or just socializing with friends.
-After about an hour or so, the couch lock gets real!
-The eyes start to get heavy and the effects become more visceral, and it’s best to be in front of your TV by that time.
+Fun is the first word that comes to mind when I try to break down the effects of this White Widow.
+It’s a little bit of a roller coaster ride; within the first 15 minutes, there’s a heavy cerebral effect that’s uplifting and energizing, excellent for doing some work or just socializing with friends.
+After about an hour or so, the couch-lock gets real!
+The eyes start to get heavy, and the effects become more visceral, and it’s best to be in front of your TV by that time.

 After sitting with this cultivar for a few days and writing up this White Widow strain review, I found that overall, it was pretty average.
 Nothing too extraordinary here, the price point is just OK, the weed looked fine, the terps were not very lively hence the lack of aroma and flavor.
 If you’ve smoked some of this White Widow, let me know what you think in the comments below!